eqsdxr/web-api-example/README.md

-The project is for learning purposes.
+The project was made for learning purposes.

 ### Usage